luc-hens/luc-hens.github.io/book-recommendations.md

 * Hans Rosling, Ola Rosling, and Anna Rosling R&ouml;nnlund. *Factfulness: Ten Reasons We're Wrong About the World &mdash; and Why Things Are Better Than You Think.* Facts (such as data) help understand the world.
 You can explore such data on the Gapminder web site ([link](https://www.gapminder.org/resources/)).
 Ola Rosling and Anna Rosling R&ouml;nnlund are honorary doctors of the VUB.
 * Friedman (xxx). *xxx*.
 Nobel laureate.
 * Gary Becker (xxx). *xxx*.
 Nobel laureate.
 *  N. Gregory Mankiw (any edition). *Principles of Economics*.
-Excellent introductory economics text.
-The U.S. edition is much better than the European edition (Mankiw and Taylor, *Economics*).
+Excellent introductory economics text, written in a clear and accessible language.
+This U.S. edition is much better than the localized European edition (Mankiw and Taylor, *Economics*).
+You can buy a hard copy [here](https://www.cengage.co.uk/books/9780357038314/).
 * Tyler Cowen and Alex Tabarrok (any edition). *Modern Principles of Economics*.
 Another excellent introductory economics text.
-Videos on the Marginal Revolution University site ([link](https://mru.org)).
+Accompanying videos are available for free on the Marginal Revolution University site ([link](https://mru.org)).